 A Lead Magnet offers something of interest and high value to your target audience, to entice them to swap their email address in exchange for.
 In comparison, Lead Magnet conversion rates can convert up to 40% (I’ve seen some even higher)!

-They’re really effective, because they help you convert the visitors to your website who aren’t quite ready to purchase yet, into leads that you can continue to communicate with.
-Once visitors have signed up for the Lead Magnet, you can then trigger an automated email sequence to send highly targeted emails, and help them build trust with your company.
+Opt-ins and Lead Magnets are really effective, because they help you convert the visitors to your website who aren’t quite ready to purchase yet, into leads that you can continue to communicate with.
+Once visitors have signed up for the Lead Magnet, you can then trigger an automated 'Welcome and Sell' email sequence to send highly targeted emails, and help them build trust with your company.

-- Whatever you’re offering for free needs to be desirable, interesting and related to your offer
+- Whatever you’re offering for free needs to be desirable, interesting and related to your offer, so that it brings the right people into your customer pathway

-- It needs to provide people a really quick win
+- It needs to provide people with a really quick win

-- Your email nurture sequence needs to be well designed, and strategic, to help you build trust with your new leads, so that they’re willing to become customers.
+- Your welcome and sell sequence needs to be well designed, and strategic, to help you build trust with your new leads and inspire them to work with you

 How many times have you been about to purchase something, then remembered your credit card was in the other room?
 Or, got interrupted by something and forgot to complete your purchase.
 Statistics show you and I are not the only one this happens to.
 Abandoned cart rates can vary between 65-86%!